joeforth/fractal_slicer/README.md

 It is encouraged to run the notebook and watch the animation.
 This makes it easier to connect the theory to the actual behaviour of the algorithm.

 Running the animation is often the fastest way to understand why a particular print order was chosen.
+Animation behaviour may differ between processor versions.
+For example, the Chinese Postman implementation includes non-extruding traversal, repeated edges, and directional segment traversal, which changes how nozzle motion is represented during animation.

 The animation highlights:
 - When the nozzle revisits a node